 > On Interdependence

-I commissioned Lindsay Leblanc, my dear friend, longtime collaborator and esteemed colleague to write this text.
+I commissioned Lindsay Leblanc, a dear friend, longtime collaborator and esteemed colleague to write this text.
 Thank you Lindsay. ︎